intel/quickassist/readme.md

 # Contributions

-For documentation updates, see 'Contributions' below.
-Feel free to create a new GitHub "issue" using the Issues tab at top, or click here: https://github.com/intel/quickassist/issues .
+For documentation updates, please create a new GitHub "issue" using the Issues tab at top, or click here: https://github.com/intel/quickassist/issues .

 When creating an issue, please be specific on the page, section, and (if any) subsection requiring clarification, including links if possible.